Cold water therapies

 Often referred to as ‘The Science of Life’, Ayurveda is an ancient system of holistic wellbeing, with roots in India over 5,000 years old.
 By focussing on achieving balance within the body, mind and spirit, it is the belief that this promotes overall health and wellbeing.

-We buy into many of the philosophies initiated by Ayurveda, and as such every spa treatment at Scarlet begins with a consultation for our Ayurvedic trained therapists to gain an understanding of each guest and their dosha type.
+We resinate with many of the philosophies initiated by Ayurveda and as such, every spa treatment at Scarlet begins with a consultation.
+This is so our Ayurvedic trained therapists can gain an understanding of each guest and their dosha type.

 To learn more about Dosha Types and your dosha type, see our Introduction To Ayurveda journal.